bcaccinolo/wina_scrap/Readme.md

 - ✅Structuring a little bit of code
 - ✅scrap and insert
 - ✅update if existing

-- do not insert match with 3 odds
+- ✅do not insert match with 3 odds

 - has_many :odds (to get the history)